-Usually the DCT-coefficients are quantized prior to coding.
-Depending on the quantization step-size this will result in a significant number of zero valued coefficients.
-In all coding standards a run-length coding procedure is employed to efficiently encode the DCTcoefficients which remain nonzero after quantization [24].
+coding standards a run-length coding procedure is employed to efficiently encode the DCT-coefficients which remain nonzero after quantization [24].
 To this aim the nonzero coefficients are detected along a scan line and one code word is encoded for each (run, level)-pair.
 The level indicates the quantization level of the particular nonzero coefficient to be encoded and the run indicates the distance to the previously encoded nonzero coefficient along the scan line [36].

-3.7.
-Hybrid DCT/DPCM Coding
+G. Hybrid DCT/DPCM Coding

 A common approach is to combine a temporal DPCM technique with the DCT method into a hybrid coding scheme to efficiently explore spatial as well as temporal redundancies in video scenes.
 Temporal correlation is reduced first from the video scene, possibly using motion compensated prediction, and in a second step the DCT method is applied to the DPCM prediction error images to explore the remaining spatial redundancies.
-Finally, the DCT coefficients are quantized and entropy coded.
+Finally the DCT coefficients are quantized and entropy coded.
 Hybrid DCT/DPCM coding has become the core method for all recent video coding standards.
-We will discuss this approach in Section 4 in more detail.
+We will discuss this approach in Section IV in more detail.